Autor: Matthias

 I feel this in university, career and private life.
 I am not sure what to do about it.
 In this blog post, I will take about university and why putting effort into it actually sucks.

 Here lies my ambition.
+The F is for Effort.

 This may sound conceited, but I have hit my head on the ceiling a couple of times while in university.
 There were two reason this happened: One, I did too much and standardized testing did not reward me.
 And two, I simply did focus on the wrong and very exhausting things without taking into account that my Prof only had a checklist for the basics.